 For the most current information regarding the CUPE 3903 labour disruption, please visit York’s labour disruption website.
 Students will be able to find information about the status of their courses on the Course Status website or via eClass.

 We understand that you may have questions and concerns about how this evolving situation may impact you as a student.
 The University’s top priority is to continue supporting you and your learning.
 For information regarding campus access, resources and more, please consult our FAQs.

 Psychology is the scientific study of mind and behaviour viewed from social, developmental, clinical and biological perspectives.

-Ranked 6th among Canada’s best university Psychology programs according to Maclean’s 2021 Program Rankings, York's undergraduate programs (BA and BSc) offer the largest and most diverse selection of courses of any university in Canada.
+York’s Psychology program was ranked 4th in Canada by QS World University Rankings 2023.
+York's undergraduate programs (BA and BSc) offer the largest and most diverse selection of courses of any university in Canada.
 We provide learning opportunities and research experiences in all areas of Psychology including developmental and social psychology, clinical and counselling psychology, behavioural and cognitive neuroscience, history of psychology, statistics and quantitative methods, writing in psychology and critical thinking.
 We offer concentrations in all of these areas and we offer certificates in Counselling and Mental Health and in Quantitative Methods.
 Our professors research a wide variety of topics ranging from personality, memory, learning, intelligence, motivation, psychological disorders, biological basis of behaviour, bullying, perception, empathy, cognition, culture, child development, quantitative methods, and much, much more.

 Dr. Jennifer A. Connolly